 The new lease accounting standards were under development for a period of 10 years.
-A joint project between FASB and iASB multiple exposure drafts were issued with extensive public comments.
+A joint project between FASB and IASB, multiple exposure drafts were issued with extensive public comments.
 Before FASB’s ASU 2016-02 and IFRS 16, lease accounting rules had not been updated in 40 years.
-The original rationale behind the standards were to protect everyday investors from potentially misleading financial statements.
+The original rationale behind the standards was to protect everyday investors from potentially misleading financial statements.

 Top Business Risks